Aalto5G/yale/README.md

 sudo ./install.sh /usr/local (to install globally)
 ```

+To learn how to use YaLe, first read its man page with "man yaleparser" and
+then look at the installed examples in /usr/local/share/examples/yaleparser.

 # Technical details

 YaLe was originally implemented in Python.
 Either a recent version of Python 2